shivang16/easyUdhaar/README.md

 ## Borrower

-A borrower set up a campaign to generate funds which will constitute a business or a personal loan.
+A borrower **set up a campaign** to generate funds which will constitute a **business or a personal** loan.
 He is permitted to setup only one campaign at a time.
-The information he fills up in the application will be used to calculate the credit score.
-His previous credit scores will be used as well and generate a new credit score via a time-series integration.
+The information he fills up in the application will be used to **calculate the credit score**.
+His **previous credit scores** will be used as well and generate a new credit score **via a time-series integration.**

-The borrower will be able to track is campaign progress and fund status via the Dashboard.
+The borrower will be able to **track his campaign progress and fund status** via the Dashboard.
 He will also be able to repay his campaign’s lenders.

 Early repayment is incentivised by lower interest rate.